-Mark has acted on a broad range of PPP, AFP and other infrastructure transactions in the healthcare, power, telecom, education, justice, gaming, water and wastewater, pipelines, public records and urban redevelopment fields.
+Mark has acted on a broad range of PPP and other infrastructure transactions in the healthcare, power, telecom, education, justice, gaming, water and wastewater, pipelines, public records and urban redevelopment fields.
 He has represented all of the principal parties to such transactions, including sponsors, equity investors, lenders, arrangers and underwriters, contractors, service providers and public authorities.

 Recent mandates include Saint John Water, Vancouver SRO Renewal Initiative, Ottawa LRT, Regina Stadium, Windsor Essex Parkway, Mackenzie Valley Fibre Link, Niagara Health System, and Tlicho All-Season Road.

 Mark is the head of Torys’ Public-Private Partnerships practice, and co-head of the firm’s Infrastructure and Energy practice.

 The Legal 500 Canada—Leading lawyer in infrastructure and projects (2015-2021)

 IFLR1000: The Guide to the World’s Leading Financial Law Firms—Market leader in project development and project finance (2017-2021)

 Best Lawyers in Canada—Leading lawyer in project finance law (2015-2021)